MARTIMM/HikingCompanion/README.md

   * [x] Page created
   * Map.
 The map is displayed over the full width and height of the device.
-    * [ ] Map displayed, move around with swipe.
+    * [x] Map displayed, move around with swipe.
-    * [ ] Map should fill page automatically.
+    * [x] Map should fill page automatically.
-    * [ ] Map, Menu and buttons must be adjusted when device is rotated.
+    * [x] Map, Menu and buttons must be adjusted when device is rotated.
     * [ ] Show features for starting scale of map.
-    * [ ] Map layer for hightlines and/or shades
+    * [ ] Map layer for heightlines and/or shades
     * [ ] Show current location.
-    * [ ] A dashed line is shown from urrent location to closest point on the track to show that the hiker wanders off route.
+    * [ ] A dashed line is shown from current location to closest point on the track to show that the hiker wanders off route.
+    * [x] zooming by pinching (on mobile device).
   * Zoom buttons.
 The buttons are placed on the left side.
     * [ ] zooming with buttons.
-    * [ ] zooming by pinching (on mobile device).
     * [ ] Reveal more features when zooming in.
     * [ ] Remove features when zooming out.
   * North arrow button on the top right side.
     * [ ] Click action aligns map to the north.
   * Open menu button ☰.
 Button is placed just below the north arrow.
-    * [ ] Click action shows the menu on the right side of the page.
+    * [x] Click action shows the menu on the right side of the page.
   * Open street map attribute on the bottom right of the map.
-    * [ ] OSM attribution is displayed.
+    * [x] OSM attribution is displayed.

 ## The info page
 <progress value="0" max="2" />